celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 ### Custom Revert Messages

-> Note: Solidity supports custom error messages out of the box if you need to have explicit and readable error messages.
+> Note: solidity supports custom error messages out of the box if you need to have explicit and readable error messages.

 We define our custom error messages on top of the file with the `error NameOfErrorMessge()`